 Using Music Legally

-Since you are likely to cater to a young, techno-savvy audience, it can be tempting to let your patrons take control of your playlist.
-Letting them plug their phones into your sound system could let them work as a DJ for the night and impress the friends they've brought with them into your lounge.
+Since you are likely to cater to a young, techno-savvy audience, letting your patrons take control of your playlist can be tempting.
+Allowing them to plug their phones into your sound system could let them work as a DJ for the night and impress the friends they've brought with them into your lounge.
 Unfortunately, allowing this activity breaks copyright law.

-When you buy a CD or download a song, you have made an agreement with the writer and the performers that you will enjoy that music personally.
-You are not agreeing to play that music publically.
+When you buy a CD or download a song, you have agreed with the writer and the performers that you will enjoy that music personally.
+You do not agree to play that music publicly.

-We can help.
 At Cloud Cover Music, we specialize in helping businesses find and play the music they need to succeed.
-We can help you select the right playlist, and we handle the legal issues, so you will be protected from lawsuits and requests for payment.
+We can help you select the right playlist, and we handle legal issues, so you will be protected from lawsuits and requests for payment.

 We make setup and administration easy.
 It takes just minutes to connect to our libraries, and we are compatible with almost every kind of sound system out there.

 We would like to talk with you about what we can do and how we can help.
-We can offer you a free trial to help you understand the benefits.
-Please contact us to get started.
+We offer a free trial to help you understand the benefits.
+Contact us to get started.